Konda66/Prediction_of_marks_ML1/README.md

 # The very next process is to train the algorithm

-->The very next phase is to implement the plotting test data using the previously trained test data●Predicting the scores for the model is the next important step towards knowing our model
+->The very next phase is to implement the plotting test data using the previously trained test data

+->Predicting the scores for the model is the next important step towards knowing our model